nodejs/node/deps/npm/doc/cli/npm-view.md

     npm view express contributors[0].email

 Multiple fields may be specified, and will be printed one after another.
-For exampls, to get all the contributor names and email addresses, you can do this:
+For example, to get all the contributor names and email addresses, you can do this:

     npm view express contributors.name contributors.email